Harnessing Nobel Prize-Recognized miRNA Innovations to Transform Therapy

 He is a seasoned leader with over 25 years of drug development experience across R&D, small molecules, and biologics.
 His expertise spans target discovery, preclinical studies, translational medicine, regulatory submissions, clinical development, and product launch through commercialization.
 Additionally, he applies Quantum Biology approaches to advance the development of transformative therapies.
 He has authored more than 90 publications.

 He holds both an M.D. and a Ph.D.
-Over the course of his career, he has held executive leadership roles including Chief Executive Officer (CEO), Chief Medical Officer (CMO), Chief Scientific Officer (CSO), and Senior Vice President (SVP) of Translational Medicine, working in organizations ranging from startups to global enterprises.
+Over the course of his career, he has held executive leadership roles, including President, Chief Executive Officer (CEO), Chief Medical Officer (CMO), Chief Scientific Officer (CSO), Director, and Senior Vice President (SVP) of Translational Medicine, across organizations ranging from startups to S&P 100 enterprise.

-Prior to his industry career, Dr. Cheng held a faculty role at University of Maryland, driving research in immunomodulation, within a division internationally recognized under the leadership of a former President of a leading international medical society and current Harvard University Professor.
+Prior to his industry career, Dr. Cheng held a faculty role at University of Maryland, driving research in immunomodulation.
 He was also actively involved in cancer research at the same university.

 Dr. Cheng specialized in postdoctoral research in Biochemistry and Molecular Biology at Northwestern University, Chicago, USA, under the mentorship of a member of the U.S. National Academy of Sciences (NAS).